 The word alto is Italian, and it means high.
 The problem is that it doesn’t really mean what you would logically think it would.
 The musical term alto is mostly referring to female singers who have a low range and it is also the second-lowest instrumental range.
 If you are an alto singer then I highly recommend you to read my recent article How to develop a strong alto voice? ( In 16 Easy Steps ).

-The bar is a vertical line which sections up the music, each bar has several beats.
+The bar is a vertical line that sections up the music, each bar has several beats.

 The musical term beat is referring to the rhythm of the music.